 Eucalyptus in Asia

 Eucalyptus seeds were first imported to the continent of Asia in the 1860s.
 Because the eucalyptus tree grows quickly, it is often grown in plantations and used to replace more endangered trees when making furniture, homes, or fuelwood.
 The leaves can also be used to dye silk.

 Eucalyptus trees are commonly grown in Asia to be used for wind protection and shade for other species of plants and crops.

 In Italy, eucalyptus trees are used as windbreaks and are well-known for producing aromatic, unique honey.
 The trees thrive in the southern Italian climate, so they are a very common sight in that area.
 In Greece, eucalyptus trees are plentiful and their oil is used in many pharmaceutical products and in leather production.

 Eucalyptus is a hardworking plant, that’s for certain.
 We especially love eucalyptus for its natural antibacterial, antiviral, antiseptic, exhilarating, decongestant, and expectorant properties.
 You can fall in love with eucalyptus, too!
-Try our aromatherapy diffuser set, our invigorating 100% Pure Eucalyptus Oil ShowerMist, or our 100% pure eucalyptus oil today!
+Try our aromatherapy diffuser set, our invigorating 100% Pure Eucalyptus Oil ShowerMist, or one of our infusions today!